fetch-rewards/receipt-processor-challenge/README.md

 If you are using a language other than Go, the engineer evaluating your submission may not have an environment ready for your language.
 Your instructions should include how to get an environment in any OS that can run your project.
 For example, if you write your project in Javascript simply stating to "run `npm start` to start the application" is not sufficient, because the engineer may not have NPM.
 Providing a docker file and the required docker command is a simple way to satisfy this requirement.

+## Submitting your solution

+Provide a link to a public repository, such as GitHub or BitBucket, that contains your code to the provided link through Greenhouse.

 ---
 ## API